fabricjs/fabricjs.github.io/src/content/docs/core-concepts.md

 | **`PDF`**  | `N/A`         | Use node canvas |

 Use the `classRegistry` to register your own classes for parsing.

+If you encounter issues with serialization try changing `NUM_FRACTION_DIGITS`.

 ## Customization, Subclassing & Mutation